DataDistiller/Code-Reference-Repository/README.md

 Here's a cheat sheet that shows around 15 ways to create a Pandas data frame.
 Helps me a lot until I get used to it after months and years of practice.

 Sharing it for learners.

+[15 ways to create a pandas dataframe] https://github.com/jchowdhury82/Code-Reference-Repository/blob/main/DataFrames%20-%20Chapter%201%20-%20Initialization%20of%20a%20DataFrame.ipynb